 Growing up as a part of Generation Z differs from how our parents grew up.
 While many things are the same, new challenges come with growing up in an age of technology and social media.
 Here are some things that my friends and I have discussed that we wish our parents knew:

 - Don’t compare our challenges to your challenges as a teen

 I’m sure life was difficult growing up for almost everyone.
-And the struggles you may have faced may seem worse than the struggles that we face.
+And the struggles you may have faced may seem worse than the ones we face.
 But that doesn’t mean that our feelings aren’t valid.
-Saying, “I had it much worse” invalidates what we are feeling.
+Saying, “I had it much worse,” invalidates what we are feeling.

 - Treat your son(s) and daughters(s) equally

 It isn’t fair to allow your son to stay out until midnight at age 16 but make your daughter come home at 9 pm.
 Be sure to ask both your son(s) and your daughter(s) to help with things such as cleaning the house, doing dishes, mowing the lawn, taking out the trash, and helping with groceries.

 Don’t make certain topics off-limits.
 Talk about sex, relationships, mental health, drugs, and alcohol.
 It is normal for teens to experiment with risky behaviors, but it is much safer if they feel comfortable enough to ask questions and talk to you about them.